-If an alternate timesheet (Form A800) is provided, the documentation must meet all requirements of 2 CFR 200.430(i)(1)(i-viii), Standards for Documentation of Personnel Expenses.
-The Grant Recipient must submit an example of the alternate documentation when requesting approval to use alternative force account reporting methods, in order to ensure that costs will be documented in an eligible manner.
+If a community specific time sheet is created and provided by the Grant Recipient as opposed to the recommended forms above, the documentation must meet all requirements of 2 CFR 200.430 (i)(1)(i-viii), Standards for Documentation of Personnel Expenses.

-The alternate forms must document:
+The community-specific forms must document:

-- o actual hours worked by the employee on the project, and the time spent on other work; - o duties performed for the grant project; and - approval and signature of the employee's supervisor or other personnel authorized by the Grant Recipient. - All TxCDBG timesheets should correspond to the Grant Recipient's regular employee time sheets to the extent that no one should be charged to the project if they are not in attendance.
-The Grant Recipient may be required to supplement certified timesheets with the corresponding Grant Recipient's payroll records. - An Equipment Cost Calculation Sheet (Form A802 or Form A800) to determine the hourly cost for each piece of equipment.
-The form must be approved and signed by personnel authorized by the Grant Recipient.
-Form A800 may be accepted in lieu of Form A802. - A Construction Personnel Time Sheet (Form A804) documenting the use of the equipment and operator.
-Hourly costs may be based on FEMA equipment rates, depreciation, or rental cost as described in this chapter.
-Leased equipment must be supported by a copy of the lease agreement and a calculation of the hourly rental cost, including fuel, compared to the FEMA rate for the equipment.
-Form A800 may be accepted in lieu of Form A804. - Invoices and canceled checks for all construction materials and other supplies.
+- Actual hours worked by the employee on the project, and the time spent on other work; - Duties performed for the grant project; and - Approval and signature of the employee's supervisor or other personnel authorized by the Grant Recipient. - All TxCDBG time sheets should correspond to the Grant Recipient's regular employee time sheets to the extent that no one should be charged to the project if they are not in attendance.
+The Grant Recipient may be required to supplement certified time sheets with the corresponding Grant Recipient's payroll records.

-Documentation required for each Request for Payment
+Documentation Required for Each Request for Payment